opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 33     As pointed out by the learned authors of _Assessment of Damages_ at p 38:

  The multiplier [for future expenses] is determined according to circumstances prevailing at the date of the trial.
-In relation to future medical expenses, the average life expectancy, rather than the retirement age, would be the measure of the period of the loss : Ang Leng Hock v Leo Ee Ah [2004] 2 SLR 361; Ho Yiu v Lim Peng Seng [2004] SGHC 218.
+In relation to future medical expenses, the average life expectancy, rather than the retirement age, would be the measure of the period of the loss : Ang Leng Hock v Leo Ee Ah <span class="citation">[2004] 2 SLR 361</span>; Ho Yiu v Lim Peng Seng <span class="citation">[2004] SGHC 218</span>.

  [emphasis in bold added]